On This Day in History: February 24

 - King Charles III of Naples and Hungary is assassinated at Buda.

-- Battle of Roslin, of the First War of Scottish Independence.
+- The English are defeated at the Battle of Roslin, in the First War of Scottish Independence.

 Births On This Day